jackantico1/wayfinder-3/README.md

 airport, and when you want to travel, and an agent proposes a destination (plus a couple of alternates) grounded in real flight data.

+## What is this Jack
+Wayfinder is an app that helps you book travel.
+The user enters some inputs, this app then calls to the google flights and hotels API through Serp API, passes that to a single agent on Antrhopic which analyzes the data and user's input and then recommends a plan.

+## Ways this can be leveled up
+Creating sub agents for activities, flights, and hotels which are managed by a harness

+Giving these agents browser control where they actually go book flights

 ## How it works

 1. The frontend pre-filters a curated dataset of 15 destinations